stratosphereips/StratosphereLinuxIPS/docs/usage.md

 We update the remote ones regularly.
 The list of remote threat intelligence files is set in the variables ```ti_files``` variable in slips.conf.
 You can add your own remote threat intelligence feeds in this variable.
 Supported extensions are: .txt, .csv, .netset, ipsum feeds, or .intel.

+Each URL should be added with a confidence and a tag, the format is (url,confidence,tag)

+tag is which category is this feed e.g. phishing, adtrackers, etc..

-Each URL should be added with a confidence, the format is (url,confidence), confidence is on a scale from 0 to 1 how confident are you that this feed has valid IOCs.
+confidence is on a scale from 0 to 1 how confident are you that this feed has valid IOCs.

 The lower the confidence the less likely it is for Slips to alert when a malicious IP/domain is found in this feed.